ShashankKumbhare/Machine-Learning/SRC/Part1/README.md

 To break it apart, it is <sup>1</sup>&frasl;<sub>2</sub> x<sub>mean</sub> where x<sub>mean</sub> is the mean of the squares of h<sub>&theta;</sub>(x<sub>i</sub>) - y<sub>i</sub>, or the difference between the predicted value and the actual value.

 This function is otherwise called the "Squared error function", or "Mean squared error".
-The mean is halved <sup>1</sup>&frasl;<sub>2</sub> a convenience for the computation of the gradient descent, as the derivative term of the square function will cancel out the <sup>1</sup>&frasl;<sub>2</sub> term.
+The mean is halved (<sup>1</sup>&frasl;<sub>2</sub>) as a convenience for the computation of the gradient descent, as the derivative term of the square function will cancel out the <sup>1</sup>&frasl;<sub>2</sub> term.
 The following image summarizes what the cost function does:

 <p align="center"><img src=images/cost.png></p>